One China principle: New Three Sentences

 The new three sentences replaced "this government representative said" with "they all belong to China".
 After the General Secretary of the Chinese Communist Party Jiang Zemin delivered a speech entitled "Continue to strive for the completion of the great cause of national reunification," the "One China Principle" had a new expression.
 In January 1998, the government of the People's Republic of China proposed the "One China Principle" to Taiwan as follows:

-There is only one China in the world.
-Taiwan is a part of China.
-China's sovereignty and territorial integrity are indivisible.

 The "One China Principle" adopted in the 2000s is expressed as follows:

-There is only one China in the world.
-Mainland China and Taiwan belong to one China.
-China's sovereignty and territorial integrity are indivisible.

 This version gradually changed the sentence "The government of the People's Republic of China is the only legitimate government representing all of China" to "China's sovereignty and territorial integrity cannot be divided" and changed the sentence "Taiwan is a part of China" to "Mainland China and Taiwan belong to one China."
 Lawyer Chen Changwen believes that the new version changes the relationship from subordinate to equal.
 This version is mostly used in dealing with cross-strait relations.

 The Taiwan Affairs Office believes that this version of the statement is "a new elaboration of Comrade Jiang Zemin's personal statement on upholding the one-China principle.
 It not only upholds the consistency of the one-China principle, but also demonstrates the sincerity of striving for peaceful reunification and respect for Taiwan compatriots.
 It is very inclusive."
 The One-China Principle and the Taiwan Issue states that the purpose of this version is "to seek and expand the political foundation for cross-strait relations" and that its application is "before reunification, in handling cross-strait affairs, and especially in cross-strait negotiations".

 On the anniversary of Jiang Zemin's speech "Continue to Strive to Promote the Completion of the Great Cause of National Reunification", Vice Premier Qian Qichen used this version of the "One China Principle" in his speeches.
 In August 2000, Vice Premier Qian Qichen also used this version of the "One China Principle" when meeting with a delegation from the United Daily News Group of Taiwan.
 In November 2002, Jiang Zemin also used this version of the "One China Principle" in his report to the 16th National Congress of the Chinese Communist Party.
 This version of the "One China Principle" was also used in the Anti-Secession Law passed on March 14, 2005.

-1992 Consensus

-The official view of the People's Republic of China is that the 1992 Consensus is a consensus that both sides of the Taiwan Straits uphold the one-China principle and China's reunification.